gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

 The reviewer is more likely to understand what access is being granted.

-This RFD proposes a new request option that will enforce users to request for Kubernetes subresources instead.
+This RFD proposes a new role request option that will enforce users to request for Kubernetes subresources instead.

 # User Scenarios

 Listing use cases from most permissive to most restrictive:

-## As an admin, I don't care what kind of kubernetes resources a user requests
+## As an admin, I don't care what kind of Kubernetes resources a user requests

-As a requester, this means I can request for any supported kubernetes resources (`kube_cluster` and its subresources).
+As a requester, this means I can request for any supported Kubernetes resources (`kube_cluster` and its subresources).

 This will be the default behavior if no request options are specified.
 This will also be the default behavior of existing roles unless modified.